pondersource/nextcloud-mfa-awareness/README.md

 In the case of `./setup-gss.sh`, the gss leader will be accessable on  https://sunet-nc1/ / https://\<host\>:8080/

-NB 1: the gss follower is hard-coded to redirect you to http://localhost:8080 when you're not logged in, even if that may not be the correct URL of your gss leader.
-To test the gss setup, make sure to log in to the gss leader instead.

 NB 2: For the webauthn flow you will need to run this on a DNS-addressable server, and copy the true TLS cert/key files into ./tls:
 ```
 cp /etc/letsencrypt/live/mesh.pondersource.org/fullchain.pem tls/server.cert